Chapter 4. A Little Exploration

 The Clean target does all that the tidy target does as well as removing build and html directories, which will be recreated when dno is next run.

-The pristine target does all that the clean target does, plus it removes any BOARD_INFO files.
+The pristine target does all that the clean target does, plus it removes any BOARD_INFO and PROGRAMMER files.

 Use this before committing changes into your repository, or before building source distribution tarballs.